 So, instead of writing a serious post today—several serious ones are coming—I had asked Richard Porter, our Nonprofit Poet Laureate of the Milky Way Galaxy, to write some poems that capture the essence of our sector.
 Richard, you may recall, won the first-ever Nonprofit Poetry Contest.
 His poem, replicated below, with its heartbreaking earnestness and yearning, captured the hearts of the judges.
 He follows it with three more poems.

 Happy Lunar New Year, everyone.
 I am proud to announce the first-ever Nonprofit With Balls Nonprofit Poetry Contest.
 Write a few verses and stanzas, and you too could win big bucks.
 Even better, the grand prize winner will be bestowed the title “Nonprofit Poet Laureate of the Milky Way Galaxy.”
 You probably have some questions, so I am going to try to answer them here:

+Question: Why the heck are you doing this?
 Answer: April, coming up, is National Poetry month, and the world aches for more poems about the nonprofit sector.
 There is so much beauty and complexity in our work.
 It is time we crystalize into stanzas the grandeur of the nonprofit world.